Dee-Sol/algorithms/README.md

  ### Maximum-Weight Independent Set

  The algorithm leverages off of principles of dynamic programming to compute maximum-weight independent set for a path graph, where independent set is defined as a set of non-adjacent vertices.
-The implementation splits computation into two parts: 1) Memorization algorithm, and 2) Reconstruction algorithm.
+The implementation splits computation into two parts: 1) Memoization algorithm, and 2) Reconstruction algorithm.
 For more detail, see ReadMe in respective folder.

  ### Median Maintenance